- 1 cup all-purpose flour

 - 1 egg white

 - 1/4 cup almonds, finely chopped, optional

-- Combine the sugars in a small bowl and mix well with your fingers pressing out any lumps.
-You can combine in a food processor if lumps are stubborn.
+Combine the sugars in a small bowl and mix well with your fingers pressing out any lumps.
+(Combine in a food processor if lumps are stubborn.)

-- ** Instead of Chopped Almonds, you can sprinkle Coconut or Marshmallows on top, or sprinkles etc…
+** Instead of Chopped Almonds can sprinkle Coconut or Marshmallows on top, or sprinkles etc…